-All 16" x 20" prints are printed in-house on an Epson P900 fine art printer on Epson Hot Press Bright paper.
+All 16" x 20" and 8" x 10" prints are printed on my Epson P900 fine art printer on Epson Hot Press Bright paper.
 This archival paper is 100% cotton, heavyweight, and is renowned for its ability to produce crisp lines and rich blacks.
 After printing, imitation gold leaf is applied with gold leaf size.

 What materials are used for your prints?